31 High Street, Great Barford, Bedford, Bedfordshire, MK44 3JH

 - Range of outbuildings providing potential for conversion (STPP)

-A Victorian six double bedroom detached property with a detached coach house and a detached former stable and garage block with annexe potential in private gardens of approximately 0.4 acres.
+A Victorian six bedroom detached house with a detached coach house, and former stable/garage block with annexe/office potential in about 0.4 acres of gardens, for sale with no upper chain.

-The Hoo is believed to originate from the 1860s and is a notable property within five minutes' walk from the village centre.
-It is of brick construction under a principally slate roof, and accommodation in the house extends to in excess of 4,500 sq. ft.
+The Hoo is believed to date from the 1860s and is a notable property within 5 minutes' walk of the village centre.
+It is of brick construction under a principally slate roof, and has 4,500 sq. ft. of accommodation in the house.
 The principal reception rooms are accessed off a central hallway which has stairs to the galleried landing.
 There is also a kitchen/breakfast room, a walk-in pantry, utility room and two cloakrooms on the ground floor.
 All six bedrooms are double rooms.
 The master bedroom has fitted wardrobes and an en suite bathroom, and there is also a family bathroom and a shower room.
 Twin timber gates from the High Street lead to a gravel driveway which provides parking for ten cars.
 There is a detached thatched outbuilding, and a detached Coach House with an attached storage barn and a single garage.

 Principal Reception Rooms